philTornquist/Composed/README.md

 A JavaScript implementation of Composed is available [here](http://philTornquist.github.io/Composed).

-Composed can become verbose but leads to code that is easy to maintain and extend.
+Composed is easy to maintain and extend.
 There are only a few specific instances where existing code will need to be modified to add a new feature.
-With a proper IDE the negatives of the verbosity can be elimated.
+However the code can become verbose but a proper IDE the negatives of the verbosity can be elimated.

 New type definitons are expected frequently because type names should convey the interpretation of the data.
 Type definitions with only one type should make up a large portion of type definitions.
-This is similar to typedef in C. Type definitions are simple to create and can be placed anywhere within the source file or within another file.
+These are similar to typedef in C except they can also be used to restrict possible values.

 Code can be organized in anyway the programmer thinks is best.
 All definitions, data conversions and types, are stand-alone entities until runtime meaning they can be placed anywhere (it is possible every definition can be in its own library that are all loaded at runtime ... but that isn't practical).
-Definitions are compiled into bytecode by the programmer and linked at runtime.
+Definitions are compiled into pseudocode by the programmer and linked at runtime.
 This allows the user to select alternative definitions to load for use in a program.

 A major future goal of this language is a smart JIT compiler that can create the extemely fast native code due to the amount of information about the program available.
 The compiler could be able to choose the best data representation, within the programmers requirements, and remove all operations that are not required such as data structure creations where only some of the data will be used.